obi-amd64/OpenDonita-Dockerized/README.md

 The *play* button: this triangle starts a new clean cycle, and will change to a square (or *stop*) button, which will stop the clean cycle.

+The *map/manual control* button: it alternates between MAP mode and MANUAL CONTROL mode.

-The *settings* button: this button will open a popup where it is possible to choose the fan power, the water flux, and the clean mode:
+The *settings* button: this button will open a popup where it is possible to choose the fan power, the water flux, the clean mode and the sound mode:

 ![The settings popup](capture2.png)